A specialized softshell, the Alchemy is highly weather resistant jacket designed for climbers.

 The very weatherproof material that makes up this jacket is slightly less breathable and flexible than other softshell materials we have tested.
 This piece seems to hedge the line between hardshell and softshell.
 It doesn't fully protect in a downpour like a hardshell, and likewise it isn't breathable in the easy way that is expected from most softshells.
 To help with the lowered breathability of the material, the two chest pockets are mesh-lined and can be used as core vents if left unzipped.

 Made from Dry Q Elite, Mountain Hardwear claims this jacket to be windproof and waterproof.
 We find that is is highly weather resistant, but we wouldn't choose to wear this jacket in a rainstorm in place of a hardshell.
-However, it is one of the more weatherproof jackets in this review.
 It takes longer to wet out than most of the other jackets we tested, and will keep the wearer dry, comfortable, and moving longer.

 The author leading Horsetail Falls outside of Ouray, CO.
 The Dry Q Elite fabric that makes up the MHW Alchemy is windproof and highly water resistant, making it an excellent shell for alpine ice climbing.
 It repels weather well but is a little more flexible and breathable than a hardshell, though it is less breathable and flexible than other softshells we tested.